 We know the island very well and are only too happy to share this knowledge with you.
 Please download our summary, or speak to us in person during your time with us.

-The Three Chimneys is in a beautiful spot on the sea’s edge by Loch Dunvegan in the north west of the Isle of Skye.
+The Three Chimneys is in a beautiful spot close beside the seashore on the edge of Loch Dunvegan, in the north west of the Isle of Skye.

 We’re in Colbost, a crofting township that’s part of the larger area of Glendale, surrounded by hills and moorland and near the foot of MacLeod’s Tables, the distinctive flat-topped hills of the Duirinish peninsula.
 Loch Dunvegan is a wide sea loch that opens into the Minch, the narrow stretch of water that separates Skye from the Outer Hebrides.